rmarting/gitops-monorepo-sample/README.md

 The `product` is the software solution created for a business scenario, adding the value and solution to achieve the goals of the business.
 We build software to resolve business scenarios.

-:exclamation: Soon a blog post will try to clarify many of the aspects related with this repo.
-Stay tunned!:exclamation:
+❗ Soon a blog post will try to clarify many of the aspects related with this repo.
+Stay tunned!❗

 ## Product Monorepo